YuryChislov/demo-project/docs/Introduction .md

 ### Drive tests with Selenium webDriver

 In order to run tests on against website in this project I use Selenium webDriver.
-You can find out nore information about Selenium on their official website: https://www.selenium.dev/
+You can find out more information about Selenium on their official website: https://www.selenium.dev/

 ### Organize Code with the Page Object Model